History of the Jews in Antwerp: Early history

-The establishment of the Jewish community in the region of Flanders is considered to be in 1022, when Baldwin IV, Count of Flanders, invited Jacob bar Jequthiel and thirty other Jews from Rouen to settle in Arras.

 The first official document that refers to the Jewish community in Antwerp itself is the will of Henry III, Duke of Brabant, who in 1261 expressed his wish that the Jews of Brabant should be expelled on account of their perceived status as usurers.
 While the community was not ultimately expelled, taxes were increased on them.
 In the following century, in 1348, the Jews of Antwerp and other major cities in the region were accused of poisoning the wells and were harshly punished for this, many of them being ‘hanged, burned at the stake, beaten to death or drowned.’

 It may be that many of the Jews who helped establish Antwerp as a commercial hub in the Low Countries were refugees from England and France.

 A new group of Jewish immigrants started to settle in Antwerp in the early 16th century, when the city became a relatively safe haven for crypto-Jews fleeing the persecutions and the expulsions in the Iberian Peninsula.
 An often tenuous presence was maintained for the next century and a half, although Jews were not allowed to acquire citizenship and persecution was common under Spanish rule and many Jews were expelled.
 Some returned after the Peace of Westphalia.